Frenjo/HypatiaStation/README.md

 Commits authored after 01/01/2022 00:00 GMT (DD-MM-YYYY) are assumed to be licensed under AGPLv3, unless otherwise specified.

-If you wish to develop and host this codebase in a closed source manner you may use all commits prior to 01/01/2022 00:00 GMT (DD-MM-YYYY), which are licensed under GPL v3.
+If you wish to develop and host this codebase in a closed source manner you may use all commits prior to 01/01/2022 00:00 GMT (DD-MM-YYYY), which are licensed under GPLv3.
 The major change here is that if you host a server using any code licensed under AGPLv3 you are required to provide full source code for your servers users as well including addons and modifications you have made.

 All assets including icons and sound are under a [Creative Commons 3.0 BY-SA license](https://creativecommons.org/licenses/by-sa/3.0/) unless otherwise indicated.